bejnan/MTFMag/README.md

 	*DataProvider 		- Classes to read input data
 	*Element			- Classes to represent single object (user, id, contact)

+	user_id				- It is identifier of contact, user, object which should be on list

 Classes with Data prefix are responsible for data deliver (DataProvider), handle data (DataCollector) and prepare data output (DataOutput).